 We have audited HealthStream, Inc.'s internal control over financial reporting as of December 31, 2020, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
 In our opinion, HealthStream, Inc. (the Company) maintained, in all material respects, effective internal control over financial reporting as of December 31, 2020, based on the COSO criteria.
-As described in Management's Report on Internal Control over Financial Reporting, management excluded the following acquired businesses from its assessment of internal control over financial reporting as of December 31, 2020: (i) ShiftWizard, whose assets as of December 31, 2020 represented approximately 1% of the Company's total consolidated assets as of such date, and whose net revenues during the year ended December 31, 2020 (including the period in 2020 prior to the Company's acquisition of ShiftWizard) represented approximately 2% of the consolidated net revenues of the Company during its fiscal year ended December 31, 2020, (ii) ANSOS, whose assets as of December 31, 2020 represented approximately 3% of the Company's total consolidated assets as of such date, and whose net revenues represented during the year ended December 31, 2020 (including the period in 2020 prior to the Company's acquisition of ANSOS) represented approximately 11% of the Company's consolidated net revenues during its fiscal year ended December 31, 2020, and (iii) myClinicalExchange, whose assets as of December 31, 2020 represented less than 1% of the Company's total consolidated assets as of such date, and whose net revenues during the year ended December 31, 2020 (including the period in 2020 prior to the Company's acquisition of myClinicalExchange) represented less than 1% of HealthStream's consolidated net revenues during such fiscal year.
+As described in Management's Report on Internal Control over Financial Reporting, management excluded the following acquired businesses from its assessment of internal control over financial reporting as of December 31, 2020: (i) ShiftWizard, whose assets as of December 31, 2020 represented approximately 1% of the Company's total consolidated assets as of such date, and whose net revenues during the year ended December 31, 2020 (including the period in 2020 prior to the Company's acquisition of ShiftWizard) represented approximately 2% of the consolidated net revenues of the Company during its fiscal year ended December 31, 2020, (ii) ANSOS, whose assets as of December 31, 2020 (including the period in 2020 prior to the Company's total consolidated assets as of such date, and whose net revenues represented during the year ended December 31, 2020 (including the period in 2020 prior to the Company's total consolidated assets as of such date, and whose net revenues during the year ended December 31, 2020 (including the period in 2020 prior to the Company's total consolidated assets as of such date, and whose net revenues during the year ended December 31, 2020 (including the period in 2020 prior to the Company's acquisition of myClinicalExchange) represented less than 1% of HealthStream's consolidated net revenues during such fiscal year.
 Accordingly, our audit did not include the internal control over financial reporting with respect to the acquired businesses of ShiftWizard, ANSOS and myClinicalExchange.